ZHIZHUO-HIT/Undergraduate.github.io/_posts/2019-11-01-Multi-control small garbage cleaning ship.md

 ---
 ## Introduce

 Designed a robotic ship with functions such as automatic driving and garbage classification.
 The ship has two modes of operation: manual remote control, follow the predetermined track.
-It is shown in the following video：
+It is shown in the following video(I am so sorry this video was made a long time ago, the material can no longer be edited again.
+Because the original video was made with Chinese commentary and subtitles,  I add some key English commentary, it looks a little cluttered )：

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3_GFxK8go1Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ## Project source